rapidez/social-login/README.md

 ## Examples

-Here are some examples of the package in action.
+Here are some examples with just Google.

 ### Registration